dabster108/Tripo--Backend/README.md

 ## Project Description

-Tripo-Backend is a FastAPI-based backend service for the Tripo freelancing platform.
+Tripo-Backend is a FastAPI-based backend service for the Tripo platform.
 It provides various functionalities such as user authentication, email verification, password reset, and user profile management.

 ## Features